igor-sadchenko/SVNDetails/install/readme.txt

 Prerequisites
 -------------

-This plugin has been successfully tested with Total Commander 7.04a and TortoiseSVN 1.6.1, Build 16129 on Microsoft Windows XP Professional (x86) and Microsoft Windows Vista Business (x64), but it MAY work with other versions, too ;-)
+This plugin has been successfully tested with Total Commander 7.56a and TortoiseSVN 1.6.16, Build 21511 on Microsoft Windows 7 Enterprise (x64), but it MAY work with other versions, too ;-)

 Installation